Thomasnelson2123/Deadwood/README.md

 who - displays current player info

-where - displays current player's locational info. includes roles and current scene data.
+where - displays current player's locational info. includes roles and current scene data, as well as neighboring rooms

 end - end current player's turn. can be entered if player has taken no actions.